xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

 - In a source control system like Git, conflicts occur when two or more people make changes to the same file concurrently.
 The conflicts may appear at a member's local repository or Git remote repository.

-- In order to avoid conflicts, the team must collaborate following several Git practices.
-For example, before **pushing** new source code to the Git remote repository, one must remember to **fetch** the latest version from Git remote repository, **resolve** any conflicts and **merge** the code with the local version.
+- To avoid conflicts, the team must collaborate following several Git practices.
+For example, before **pushing** new source code to the Git remote repository, one must remember to **fetch** the latest version from Git remote repository, **resolve** any conflicts, and **merge** the code with the local version.

 - The chart below demonstrates how conflicts may occur when Tom and Emma are working on the same project.
 The conflicts occur when Tom and Emma try to push new code to the Git remote repository without updating the changes from each other.